entelecheia/nbcpu/_sources/paper/comparative/index.md

 # Comparative Analysis

-In the 'Comparative Analysis' section of this research, we delve into a detailed examination of the topic-based uncertainty measure and the World Uncertainty Index (WUIKHM).
+In this section, we delve into a detailed examination of the topic-based uncertainty measure and the World Uncertainty Index (WUIKHM).
 This exploration brings to light the inherent differences in methodologies and underscores the strengths of the topic-based approach, which is central to our research.

 ## Methodological Divergence